ASweilam/londonapi/README.md

 ## Test the API through Postman or Browser

-For users listed as living in London or those with current coordinates are within 50 miles of London (The requirement).
+For users listed as living in London or those with current coordinates are within 50 Miles of London **(The requirement)**.

       http://localhost:8080/api/london